 Ryerson President’s Blue and Gold Award of Excellence, 2014

-The President’s Blue and Gold Award recognizes the outstanding achievements of one individual and one cross-functional team in the administration of the University, who advanced the mission of Ryerson University through outstanding dedication and excellence in providing services, participating in or leading teams, and demonstrating the Ryerson values.
+The President’s Blue and Gold Award recognizes the outstanding achievements of one individual and one cross-functional team in the administration of the University, who advanced the mission of Toronto Metropolitan University through outstanding dedication and excellence in providing services, participating in or leading teams, and demonstrating the Ryerson values.
 This year, the inter-departmental team responsible for the One Stop Course Reading Service was awarded this honour.
 The One Stop Service makes high-demand course readings available to students over the duration of their courses.
 This service team comprising staff from the Library and the Bookstore, with support from Digital Media Projects, Computing and Communications Services, and the Chang School to provides a service unique to Ryerson Library: one that exemplifies Ryerson’s values of collaboration, innovation, and integrity.

 CLA/OCLC Award for Innovation Technology, 2013

-In 2013 the Canadian Library Association awarded the CLA/OCLC Award for Innovation Technology for the Ryerson University Library Book Finder app.
+In 2013 the Canadian Library Association awarded the CLA/OCLC Award for Innovation Technology for the Toronto Metropolitan University Library Book Finder app.
 The award is given in recognition of the ground breaking and innovative use of technology to provide exceptional library service to members of the community.
 The Book Finder application helps Ryerson students, faculty and staff more easily find library materials in the stacks while searching the Library catalogue.
 Check the Library’s news blog for more information about the Book Finder.
 More information about Book Finder is available on the Library website.